Descanonge/neba/docs/source/data/usage.rst

    in the order of that mapping.
 Modules are then setup in the same order.

 Datasets are initialized with an optional argument giving the parameters, and additional keyword arguments.
-Datasets are :doc:`Sections</config/usage>`, so keyword arguments corresponding to traits are extracted and applied.
-All modules are instantiated with the same arguments (minus keyword arguments corresponding to traits).
+All modules are instantiated with the same arguments.
 Their :attr:`~.Module.dm` attribute is set to the containing dataset.
 Once they are all instantiated, they are setup using the :meth:`.Module.setup` method.
 This allow to be (mostly) sure that all other module exist if there is need for interplay.

 .. note::